Tuscany - Pisa to Florence Cycling Holiday

 Day 7 : Florence – Empoli – Pisa

-It’s your final day and you’ll round off your tour with a day that will be split; part peddling, part train ride.
-Choose between cycling from Florence to Empoli and then taking a train to Pisa or taking the train to Empoli and then cycling onwards, to Pisa along the River Arno.
-Either way the ride will be beautiful and the perfect way to end your Tuscan cycling adventure.
+It’s your final day and you’ll round off your tour with a day that will be part peddling, part train ride (not included).
+Choose between cycling from Florence to Empoli (40km) and then taking a train to Pisa.
+Or taking the train to Empoli and then cycling onwards, to Pisa 65km.
+The latter leads you along the River Arno.
+Either way, your ride will be beautiful and the perfect way to end your Tuscan cycling adventure.

 Day 8 : Pisa - end of trip